-Meet Api Appulingam, PHL’s new Deputy Director of Aviation, Capital Development.
+Meet Api Appulingam, PHL’s Deputy Director of Aviation, Capital Development.

-Api is a registered Professional Engineer (P.E.) and has nearly 15 years of experience in the aviation industry with several aviation and commercial airports in the U.S. and internationally.
+Api is a registered Professional Engineer (P.E.) and has over 15 years of experience in the aviation industry with several general aviation and commercial service airports in the U.S. and internationally.

 Before joining the PHL family, Api served as the Philadelphia Office Leader for RS&H, Inc., a national provider of architecture, engineering and consulting services.

-Api serves on the Philadelphia Chapter’s Executive Board for Women’s Transportation Seminar (WTS), is the Diversity and Inclusion Committee Chair for the Northeast Chapter/American Association of Airport Executives (NEC/AAAE) and has been recently appointed to the March of Dimes Transportation, Building and Construction Awards Luncheon Board.
+Api serves on the Philadelphia Chapter’s Executive Board for Women’s Transportation Seminar (WTS), is the Diversity and Inclusion Committee Chair for the Northeast Chapter/American Association of Airport Executives (NEC/AAAE) and is a board member of the March of Dimes Transportation, Building and Construction Awards Luncheon.

 In her free time Api enjoys exploring the world with her family.
 She has lived in five different countries and visited more than twenty-five.
 Api eagerly awaits announcements of new destinations from PHL to plan her trips.
 Casablanca is now on the top of her list!

 Continue reading below to learn more about Api.

 We know you’re no stranger to working at PHL, but we were wondering, what do you enjoy most about working at the Airport?